AlvarroPewz24/FPS-Alternatives/README.md

 NOTICE:
 - FPS alternatives can be used if your fps is below 20, if you use fps alternatives if your game fps' is above 21 fps, it will crash.
-- Doesn't work at Windows 8 and Linux 32bits.
+- Doesn't work on Windows 8 and Linux 32bits.
-- *This Version is in alpha meaning it will have some bugs.*
+- *This version is in alpha meaning it will have some bugs.*

 ### Credits
 - AlvarroPewz24 - Main Coder